 Let's start out first with a strap.

-Grab that and grab a pillow.
+Grab that and grab A pillow.

-You might even utilize two pillows and a block.
+You might even utilize two pillows.

-So we're going to take the block and scoot back so you can see just a little more.
+And a block So we're going to take the block and scoot back so you can see just a little more.

-We're going to take the block underneath the pillow so it's like a it's like a little lift.
+We're going to take the block underneath the pillow.

 So there's a ski slope,

-A little elevation for that the pillow.
+A little elevation for the pillow.

 This will give us a natural chest opener.

-And then we will use the strap to bind up our legs for a hip opener.
+To bind up our legs for a hip opener.

 Let me face you first.